-- Most speakers would like to give their best in a presentation.
+- Most managers want to support their team members more than they currently do.
+Most team members would like to get more support from their managers.
+Yet more support does not result.
+There seems to be a lack-of-support system in place. - Most speakers would like to give their best in a presentation.
 People attending the presentation would benefit most if the speaker were at her best.
 But the speaker does not give her best, and the audience does not receive the best.
-There seems to be a poor-presentation-generating system in place. - Most people would benefit from coworkers' generosity in everyday situations (showing interest, being polite or considerate, expressing appreciation, giving credit to others, etc.) Most people would themselves like to provide such gestures more than they do.
+There seems to be a poor-presentation-generating system in place. - Most people would benefit from people's generosity in everyday situations (showing interest, being polite or considerate, expressing appreciation, giving credit to others, etc.).
+Most people would themselves like to provide such gestures more than they do.
 But generosity is scarce.
 There seems to be a non-generosity-generating system in place.